-The Board is responsible for setting the overall strategy, governance and performance of the Company and is committed to the Joyce values of openness, integrity, professionalism and performance.
+The Board is responsible for setting the overall strategy, governance and performance of the Company.
+The Company seeks to make a meaningful positive difference to the lives of our shareholders, partners, franchisees, employees and customers and believes that working together is the key to success to prosper in business.
+The Joyce Board is committed to the Company's core values of Family, Teamwork and Passion.
 In performing its role, the Board is committed to a high standard of corporate governance practice and fostering a culture of compliance.